stfnwong/lernomatic/doc/trainer.md

 ## <a name="trainer-checkpoints"></a> Checkpoints

+The `save_every` parameter controls how often a checkpoint is saved.
+The unit for this parameter is iterations.
+Setting this value negative will cause the internal value to be set to `len(self.train_loader)-1`, ensuring that the history is saved once for each epoch.
+To save more frequently, set this to some value that is a fraction of `len(self.train_loader)`.

 TODO : explain `save_checkpoint()` and `load_checkpoint()`

 ## <a name="trainer-histrory"></a> History

+The history is saved to a seperate file in the `checkpoint_dir` which is equal to `self.checkpoint_name + '_history'`.
+The history and the remaining checkpoint data are therefore independent.

+Unlike [checkpoints](trainer-checkpoints) the controls for how often the history is saved is much less granular.
+The parameter `self.save_hist` simply determines whether or not a particular checkpoint is saved.
+By default checkpoints are saved at the end of each epoch unless `self.save_hist = False`.

+The history is saved by calling `save_history()`.
+This method takes a `str` containing the name of the history file and saves the history data to that file.

+When `train()` is called the trainer will typically run until `self.cur_epoch` is equal to `self.num_epochs`.
+Once this is the case, further calls to `train()` will have no effect.
+To extend the training time of a trainer that has already been constructed, use the `set_num_epochs()` method.
+Don't attempt to set the number of epochs manually.
+By calling `set_num_epochs()` the internal history is correctly extended.

 TODO : explain `save_history()` and `load_history()`